Jehovahs Witness Sex Abuse Lawsuit

 A Database of Abuse Allegations Involving Jehovah's Witnesses

-There is evidence that the Watchtower Bible and Tract Society, the nonprofit organization overseeing the Church, has been aware of the ongoing pattern of abuse within its ranks for more than two decades.
+There is evidence that the Watchtower Bible and Tract Society, the nonprofit organization overseeing the Church, has been aware of the ongoing pattern of abuse within its ranks of church elders for more than two decades.

-The instructions were to write a full report answering twelve questions (including whether anyone else knew about the abuse) and mail the answers to the Watchtower Society while keeping the files confidential.
+The instructions were to write a full report answering twelve questions (including whether anyone else knew about the assault) and mail the answers to the Watchtower Society while keeping the files confidential.

-The Society has allegedly quietly built this information into a secret database that may now contain tens of thousands of reports of abuse within the Jehovah's Witnesses organization, the vast majority of which were never reported to the police—and which has remained mostly under wraps even in defiance of multiple court orders.
+The Society has allegedly quietly built this information into a secret database that may now contain tens of thousands of reports of assault within the Jehovah's Witnesses organization, the vast majority of which were never reported to the police - and which has remained mostly under wraps even in defiance of multiple court orders.

 Jehovah's Witness Sexual Abuse Shrouded in Secrecy

-How has this much-alleged child sexual assault continued for so long among the Jehovah’s Witnesses with so little accountability?
+How has this much-alleged child sex assault continued for so long among the Jehovah's Witnesses church elders with so little accountability?

-Much of it has to do with the beliefs of its membership—a common characteristic of cults—that people outside the church are unredeemed and therefore to be distrusted.
+Much of it has to do with the beliefs of its membership - a common characteristic of cults - that people outside the church are unredeemed and, therefore, distrusted.

 As law enforcement and the judicial system are considered "secular," the church prefers to deal with offenses internally.

-But aside from going contrary to the law, if a known predator can be allowed to continue ministry even after serving jail time—and that predator is only one of the thousands known to exist in the church—one must question how much internal accountability is actually taking place.
+But aside from going contrary to the law, if a known predator can be allowed to continue ministry even after serving jail time - and that predator is only one of the thousands known to exist in the church - one must question how much internal accountability is taking place.

-Making matters worse, the church’s culture of secrecy extends even to congregants, many of whom are reportedly never informed when an elder is facing allegations of sexual abuse of a child.
+Making matters worse, the church's culture of secrecy extends even to congregants, many of whom are reportedly never informed when a church elder is facing allegations of assault of a child.

 As a result, parents are frequently completely unaware that they are entrusting their children to the care of alleged predators.